 All live fire ranges must maintain two separate means of communication with Range Operations at all times.
-Primary means of communication with Range Operations will be by Motorola Handheld "livefire" Channel.
+Primary means of communication with Range Operations will be by Motorola Handheld "Livefire" Channel.
 Alternate means of communication will be by commercial telephone.

-There is a commercial telephone located on the pole next to the range tower, telephone number is (845) 938-2861.
+There is a commercial telephone located inside the range tower; telephone number is (845) 938-6037.
 A quick reference phone index is located at the front of this SOP Binder.